Máxima (TV series)

-Máxima is a Dutch biographical television series developed by Videoland and based on the 2022 novel Patria, los primeros años de Máxima Zorreguieta by author Marcia Luyten.
+Máxima is a Dutch biographical television series developed by Videoland and based on the 2022 novel Máxima Zorreguieta: Motherland by author Marcia Luyten.
 The series revolves around the early life of Queen Máxima of the Netherlands and the beginnings of her relationship with Willem-Alexander.
 It premiered in the Netherlands on 20 April 2024 with six episodes, and in Spain on Antena 3 on 19 June 2024.
 It premiered in Latin America on 15 August 2024 on Max.
+A second season was released in March and April 2026.

+A spin-off series focusing on Princesses Mabel and Margarita is currently in development.

 Premise

 The series revolves around the life of Máxima Zorreguieta when she meets Willem-Alexander, the Prince of Orange during the Seville Fair in Spain in 1999.
 The plot is intersected with flashbacks that portray her childhood, adolescence and young adulthood, showing her life in Argentina during the National Reorganization Process, her university years and her work as an economist in New York.